 HbH disease is usually caused by inactivation of three alpha-globin alleles leading to underproduction of alpha-globin chains of Hb, with the formation of beta-4 tetramers (HbH).
-HbH tetramers have a high affinity for oxygen, and are highly unstable, precipitating as toxic Heinz bodies.
-The formation of Heinz bodies predominates in mature red blood cells, leading to premature hemolysis rather than ineffective erythropoiesis.
+HbH tetramers have a high affinity for oxygen, and are highly unstable, precipitating as toxic Heinz bodies which predominate in mature red blood cells, leading to premature hemolysis rather than ineffective erythropoiesis.
 It is increased under oxidative stress, which explains the hyperhemolysis associated with infection or ingestion of oxidant drugs.
-The disease is caused by compound heterozygous or homozygous variants in either of the alpha globulin genes (HBA1 and HBA2; 16p13.3), accompanied by a heterozygous mutation in the other gene.
+The disease is typically caused by compound heterozygous or homozygous variants in either of the alpha globulin genes (HBA1 and HBA2; 16p13.3), accompanied by a heterozygous mutation in the other gene.
 In some cases, the disease is due to homozygous variants in HBA2.
 The severity of the disease is related to its molecular basis: patients with non-deletional types of HbH disease, such as Constant Spring mutation, are more severely affected than those with the common deletional types.

 HbH disease should be considered in infants or children with mild-to-moderate microcytic hypochromic hemolytic anemia and hepatosplenomegaly.
 Heinz bodies can be detected on blood smears after cresyl blue staining.
 Hb biochemical analysis reveals the presence of HbH (5-30%).
 Diagnosis is confirmed by genetic testing.

-Differential diagnosis includes other hemolytic anemias and alpha-thalassemia X-linked intellectual deficit (ATRX, see this term).
+Differential diagnosis includes other hemolytic anemias and alpha-thalassemia X-linked intellectual deficit (ATRX).

 Management and treatment

 In the more common milder form, patients may require occasional blood transfusion therapy.
 In more severe cases, regular transfusions are needed.
-Splenectomy should be performed only in the presence of manifest hypersplenism, because it is associated with increased thromboembolic complications.
-Iron chelation can be needed, and iron overload should be monitored by serum ferritin levels and by liver magnetic resonance imaging .
+Splenectomy should be performed only in the presence of manifest hypersplenism, because it is associated with increased thromboembolic and infectious complications.
+Iron overload should be monitored from adolescence by liver magnetic resonance imaging .
 Iron chelation is indicated in all patients with hemosiderosis.
 Management also requires ongoing monitoring of growth, bone health, spleen size, and fatigue level.
 Supplementation with folic acid is recommended.

 Overall survival is variable but usually good.
 Many patients survive into adulthood but some have a more complicated course.